Mandelamarle/PROJECTS/README.md

 # PROJECTS
-Simple But Dope Codes For your projects
+Simple But Dope  Hex Color codes For your projects...